There’s an old joke that a Controller’s job is simple: to do everything the CEO doesn’t want to do.

 - Close accounting periods and prepare accurate, timely financial reports.

-- Ensure your company is meeting all its tax obligations.
+- Ensure your company is meeting all of its tax obligations.

-- Help you implement new technologies and software that will enable your business to run more efficiently.
+- Help you implement new tools and technologies that will allow your business to run more efficiently.

 - Design and maintain your company’s internal control environment.

-- Help you plan for the future and pursue larger goals like expanding your business, purchasing major assets, or applying for a credit line or bank loan.
+- Help you plan for the future and pursue long-term goals like expanding your business, purchasing major assets, or applying for a credit line or bank loan.

-Overall, we’d say that an effective Controller needs to have a blend of skills: about 60% accountant, 30% information systems manager, and 10% jack-of-all-trades.
-To us, that’s the type of person who has the financial literacy and the nuts-and-bolts practicality to handle the Controller role and take whatever you throw at them.
+Overall, we’d say that an effective Controller needs to have a blend of skills: about 60% accountant, 30% IT manager, and 10% jack-of-all-trades.
+To us, that’s the type of person who has the financial literacy and the nuts-and-bolts practicality to handle the Controller role and take whatever gets thrown at them.